data-apis/array-api/spec/API_specification/constants.md

 A conforming implementation of the array API standard must provide and support the following constants adhering to the following conventions.

--   Each constant must have a Python floating-data type (i.e., `float`) and be provided as a Python scalar value.
+-   Each constant must have a Python floating-point data type (i.e., `float`) and be provided as a Python scalar value.

 <!-- NOTE: please keep the constants in alphabetical order -->